marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/VSphere.md

 **OCP_CREATE_OPENSHIFT_CONTAINER_STORAGE**=true

-If you plan to install a cloud pak and/or need storage, you need to set the flag to setup OCS Storage
+If you plan to install a cloud pak and/or need storage, you need to set the flag to setup OCS Storage.

 ## Execution